stancl/tenancy-docs/source/docs/v3/integrations/passport.blade.md

 3. Prevent Passport migrations from running in the central application by adding `Passport::ignoreMigrations()` to the `register` method in your `AppServiceProvider`.

-4. Apply Passport migrations by running `php artisan migrate`.
+4. Apply Passport migrations by running `php artisan tenants:migrate`.

 5. Register the Passport routes in your `AuthServiceProvider` by adding the following code to the provider's `boot` method.
     ```php